 Event Details Template

-This simply just gives options for how the display of your Event Details appear, there are a variety of displays you can choose from to see which best you prefer.
+This simply gives options for how the display of your Event Details appears.
+There are a variety of displays you can choose from to see which best you prefer.

 More Syncing

-if you wish to manually trigger/change the way the job executes you are free to use whatever Cron Job Manager plugin you prefer.
-The name of Korona’s Cron Job will be displayed as “Korona_sync_event”
+If you wish to manually trigger/change the way the job executes, you are free to use whatever Cron Job Manager plugin you prefer.
+The name of the KORONA Cron Job will be displayed as “Korona_sync_event”

-From the WooCommerce side, when a sale takes place, that triggers the sync.
-Or if an existing order (sale prior to the korona connection) has its order status changed, that would cause a sync as well.
+From the WooCommerce side, when a sale takes place, that also triggers the sync.
+Or if an existing order (sale prior to the KORONA connection) has its order status changed, that would cause a sync as well.

 What Carries Over with the Sync

-All of your products will carry over the Data from the Name, Product Number, Price.
-You will still need to manually adjust things such as images and descriptions of those products on your WooCommerce site before publishing.
+All of your products will carry over the data from the Name, Product Number, and Price.
+You still must manually adjust things such as images and descriptions of those products on your WooCommerce site before publishing.

-All of your Event data that will carry over is Event Name, Capacity (live updates with sales from both sides), Category (ticket variants), Time slot, Time Duration.
+Your Event data that will carry over is Event Name, Capacity (live updates with sales from both sides), Category (ticket variants), Time Slot, and Time Duration.

 In Stock vs Out of Stock

-Events do not list as products on the default product pages, to view events you will have to create a new page or post in WooCommerce and from there you can use any of our short codes to help build out the Events “interface”.
+Events do not list as products on the default product pages.
+To view events, you must create a new page or post in WooCommerce, and from there, you can use any of our shortcodes to help build out the Events interface.

 Here is the master list of options you have for Short Codes